 International Stage: 12 p.m. – 6:30 p.m.

-Bands representing several island and South American nations will provide the sounds of Afro-Cuban, Brazilian, Caribbean, Calypso, Reggae, Compa, Punta, and Salsa music.
+A block further down from Kendall Square on Ames Street is where band representing several island and South American nations provide the sounds of Afro-Cuban, Brazilian, Caribbean, Calypso, Reggae, Compa, Punta, and Salsa music.

 KidsFest: 12 p.m. – 6 p.m.

-Activities for children ages 5 to 14 years will include face painting, stilt walking, and arts and craft activities.
+Near the International stage is where kids can find activities for children ages 5 to 14 years include face painting, stilt walking, and arts and craft activities.